TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/uib/_index.md

 In order for UIB to be able to decode the data coming from {{% tts %}}, you need to create an uplink [payload formatter]({{< ref "/integrations/payload-formatters" >}}) on {{% tts %}} to set fields in the `decoded_payload` object of the uplink message.

 The notification message will be sent to the user if the `decoded_payload_warnings` field is not empty.
-You can push a text to rhe warnings array according to your parameter thresholds (`field1`, `field2`, etc. can be the data of your device, for example temperature or pressure).
+You can push a text to the warnings array according to your parameter thresholds (`field1`, `field2`, etc. can be the data of your device, for example temperature or pressure).

 The example uplink payload formatter is shown below: